AlphaSense-Engineering/privatecloud-cli/CONTRIBUTING.md

 # Contributing

-While contributions to this repository are generally not expected, AlphaSense Inc. may consider contributions that align with the project's goals and standards.
+While contributions to the Software are generally not expected, AlphaSense Inc. may consider contributions that align with the project's goals and standards.
 Any potential contributors should contact AlphaSense Inc. for guidance and permission before proceeding.
+Contributions to the Software would be subject to the same terms and conditions as the rest of the Software, and the rights to the contributed Software would be transferred to AlphaSense Inc.

 See [LICENSE.md](https://github.com/AlphaSense-Engineering/privatecloud-cli/blob/main/LICENSE.md) for more details.